Invizimals: Invizimals: The Lost Tribes

 Invizimals: The Lost Tribes is a PlayStation Portable augmented reality video game developed by Novarama and published by Sony Computer Entertainment Europe.
 It is the sequel to 2009's Invizimals, and 2010's Invizimals: Shadow Zone.
 As such, it is a collectible creature game, and requires the PSP's camera attachment for play.
-It was released on November 2011 in Europe and September 2014 in North America.
+It was released in November 2011 in Europe and September 2014 in North America.

 Invizimals: The Alliance

 Invizimals: The Alliance is an augmented reality video game for the PlayStation Vita.
 It features cross-play multiplayer interactivity with the PlayStation 3 title Invizimals: The Lost Kingdom.
 It was released on 30 October 2013 in Europe simultaneously with Invizimals: The Lost Kingdom.

 Invizimals: The Lost Kingdom

 Invizimals: The Lost Kingdom is a video game for the PlayStation 3, and was released on 30 October 2013 in Europe simultaneously with Invizimals: The Alliance.